-So, how do you go about selling in China?
-Let’s take a look at some of the best practices…
+So, how do you go about selling goods in China?
+Let’s take a look at some of the best practices!

-Opportunities & Challenges for foreign companies in China
+Opportunities & Challenges for Foreign Companies when Selling in China

 When selling in China through a distributor, you can benefit from their local knowledge of Chinese business culture and established connections.
 A good distributor will be able to navigate the complex business landscape and help you build relationships with key players in the market.

 Additionally, a distributor can take on many of the logistical tasks involved in doing business in China, such as arranging to ship and handling customs clearance, which can free up your time and resources to focus on other aspects of your business.

 However, such a distributor is rare and difficult to reach out to!
 Truth be told, most Chinese distributors are looking to make quick money and will bet on companies that are already well established

 It can be difficult to find a Chinese distributor to sell your product in China.
 However, there are a few things you can do to increase your chances of success;

 - You can also reach out to local trade associations or chambers of commerce in China to get connected with local distributors.

 - Another option is to contact export agencies in China that can help you connect with local distributors

 - Lead generation through improving your online reputation combined with active prospection